Dakhla Airport

 The airport is operated by the Moroccan state-owned company ONDA.

 History

 During World War II, the airport was used by the United States Army Air Forces Air Transport Command as a stopover for cargo, transiting aircraft and personnel on the North African Cairo-Dakar transport route for cargo, transiting aircraft and personnel.
-It connected to Dakar Airport in the South and Agadir Airport to the north.
+It connected to Dakar Airport in the South and Agadir Airport to the north..
+Spanish flag carrier Iberia had regular scheduled flights to the airport, for example in Winter 1970-1971, there were daily flights from Las Palmas.

 Airport and facilities

 The Dakhla airport is used as public airport and by the Royal Moroccan Air Force.
 The 3 km long runway can receive a Boeing 737 or smaller planes.
 Parking space of 18900 m² or one Boeing 737.

 The passenger terminal covers 670 m² and is capable to handle up to 55,000 passengers per year.
 Public facilities available include a medical post and a prayer room.

 The airport offers the following radio-navigation aids: VOR and DME.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Dakhla Airport: